Tuesday, 1 August 2023

 - After exploring what the VR headset can do and how applications use the technology, I have worries that the movement might make the user a bit motion sick, as they will be turning and moving without moving their body.
 I personally have never gotten motion sick from VR, so I cannot test it out myself, or if I get motion sick, I'll know it's bad haha

-- I've started off treating the simple controls using keyboard inputs, letting the line asdfghjkl
+- I've started off treating the simple controls using keyboard inputs, to work out if this way of walking around is useful before implementing the note recognition

 - I found this useful thread about detecting pitch from microphone input https://forum.unity.com/threads/detecting-musical-notes-from-vocal-input.316698/